 If you have a very large seating area, or simply want the largest TV available, there aren't a whole lot of choices.
 Even though larger TVs are starting to be more popular, you'll find more options in the 70-75-77 inch category.

-We've tested 7 TVs that are available in these sizes and below are our recommendations for the best 80-82-85-inch TVs to buy in 2019.
+We've tested 7 TVs that are available in these sizes and below are our recommendations for the best large screen TVs (80-82-85 inch) to buy in 2019.
 See also our recommendations for the best TVs.